OUR VISION

 OUR MISSION

-The Michigan Recycling Coalition fosters sustainability by leading, educating, and mobilizing business, government, nonprofit, and individuals to advance their own and collective resource use and recovery initiatives in Michigan.
+The Michigan Recycling Coalition fosters sustainability by leading, educating, and mobilizing businesses, government, nonprofits, and individuals to advance their own and collective resource use and recovery initiatives in Michigan.

 OUR ROLE